Whipped Chocolate Milk Recipe

 - Cocoa powder: Use Dutch-processed cocoa for a smoother, less acidic flavor, or raw cacao powder for a more intense chocolate profile.

-- Sugar: Substitute with powdered sugar or with liquid sweeteners like honey, maple syrup, or agave.
+- Sugar: Substitute with powdered sugar or with liquid sweeteners like honey or maple syrup.

 Expert Tips